 Proactive Security — acoustic gunshot detection only works after shots are fired.
 ZeroEyes’ AI gun detection software detects guns the second they appear in the camera’s line of sight, alerting security and first responders before shots are fired.

 Minimal Startup Hardware — while acoustic gunshot detection systems require costly hardware to get started, ZeroEyes’ solution integrates into existing cameras and uses high-efficiency/low-cost servers to get up and running.

-Low Cost — ZeroEyes’ AI gun detection solution is a low-cost security solution, averaging below $50 per camera per month compared to $65-90k per square mile per year for acoustic gunshot detection.
+Low Cost — ZeroEyes’ AI gun detection solution is a low-cost security solution, averaging the cost of a few cups of coffee per camera per month compared to $65-$90k per square mile per year for acoustic gunshot detection.